 - Possess and maintain personal health insurance for hands-on classes, and internship.
 Provide proof of health insurance or acceptance into a sliding scale fee for a primary care provider and hospital coverage.
-A general health statement from personal providers indicating the student is able to participate in all program requirements. - Students must obtain and maintain Adult CPR and First Aid certifications prior to their massage internship. - 3.
-Have professional liability insurance for handson classes and internship.
+A general health statement from personal providers indicating the student is able to participate in all program requirements. - 2.
+Students must obtain and maintain Adult CPR and First Aid certifications prior to their massage internship.
+These certifications are required for initial state licensure.
+Cost of certification is separate from the program and is the responsibility of the student.
+When possible the college will arrange for an instructor to come to campus during the first semester. - 3.
+Have professional liability insurance for hands-on classes and internship.
 (Available through the college). - 4.
-Maintain a grade of C in all MST classes.
+Maintain a grade of C in all courses offered as part of this program.
 If a grade of C is not maintained, students may only repeat the course once. - 5.
 Provide an approved criminal background check through the college-approved vendor, which must be initiated no later than September 15 of the first year.